 What Is A Racing Simulator?

-This leads us into our final category of racing games; racing simulators.
-These are the games that put their focus on realism at the expense of not usually appealing to the mass market of general gamers.
-They can be fun, often more so than a lot of other types of games due to the high level of immersion, but their true goal is to create a lifelike racing experience.
+Racing simulators are games that put their focus on realism at the expense of not usually appealing to the mass market of general gamers.
+They are fun, often more so than a lot of other types of games due to the high level of immersion, but their true goal is to create a lifelike racing experience.

 Their focus on realism extends from the graphics and visuals to the sounds of the cars and the feel of the tracks.
 Their cars and tracks are often laser scanned to make them even more realistic, and they will usually also offer an element of dynamism with weather and day/night cycles as well.
 This can make them more challenging for beginner sim racers.